faityn/everponicAdmin/README.md

-# Lound - Admin Dashboard
+# Everponic - Admin Dashboard

 This is a [Next.js](https://nextjs.org/) project